-Since the foundation of the National Center for Institutional Diversity (NCID), research and scholarship has been at the core of its strategy for social change.
+Since the founding of the National Center for Institutional Diversity (NCID), research and scholarship has been at the core of its strategy for social change.
 Our understanding of social transformation leads us to adopt a multi-dimensional framework to our research and scholarship agenda — a framework that draws from a wide variety of disciplines, topics, populations, and methodologies.

 Our diversity research and scholarship agenda includes three components: